- Lack of variety makes the food in Cuba better in quality

 “Good food is very often, even most often, simple food.” – Anthony Bourdain

 Many people who daily eat processed food or food cooked by someone else, not by themselves, seem to have no idea of the true taste of food and its quality.
 In this case, as with many other situations in life, not quantity is important but quality.
 Not the diversity but the nutrients you are taking with the food.
 And last but not least, the minimum amount of chemicals and poisons that continually we absorb with our food today, without even realizing it.
 So as I said absolute nonsense!

-I’ll start by saying that the food in Cuba is not truly diverse.
+I’ll start by saying that Cuban food is not diverse.
 At least until now.
 After dropping the embargo imposed by the United States, perhaps this will change.
 Traditional Cuban menu consists mainly of grilled chicken, accompanied by a side dish of white rice with brown beans or boiled manioc.
-Plenty of fruit is self-explanatory and the local beer is faithful companion to every lunch or dinner.
+Plenty of fruit is self-explanatory and the local beer is a faithful companion to every lunch or dinner.

-Rice and Beans
+The Everyday Meal in Cuba – Rice and Beans

-One of the dishes that will be served everywhere is rice with beans.
+One of the traditional dishes that will be served everywhere is rice with beans.
 It is a caloric bomb and stodgy dish, which in itself is quite nutritious even without being accompanied by roast chicken.
-Frankly, it is not very tasty but it is interesting to try, because such a combination of rice and beans is not common in other parts of the world.
+Frankly, it is not very tasty but it is interesting to try because such a combination of rice and beans is not common in many parts of the world.

 The abundance of tropical fruits, juicy and delicious, made me extremely happy.
 The antioxidants and sugar that I was taking in the morning through the pieces of pineapple and freshly squeezed juices from mango and orange, were enough /together with the coffee, let not forget its importance!/ gave me enough strength to face all the challenges of the day.

 The variety of fruits and freshly squeezed juices is great and they can be found everywhere and cheap.
 Try them because their taste can drastically differ from the fruit you buy at your local supermarket.
-And of course the Cuban grown in the wild fruit win on all counts.
+And of course, the Cuban grown in the wild fruit win on all counts.

 Cubans are “spoiled” and only drink good coffee.
-Coffee that is served to tourists they call “americano” and say that no Cuban would drink it.
+Coffee that is served to tourists they call “Americano” and say that no Cuban would drink it.
 And yet, even the tourist coffee is not bad.
-Coffee is among the top 10 hings worth buying in Cuba.
+Coffee is among the top 10 things worth buying in Cuba.

 I’m not a beer fan, but I know that Cuban beer is well appreciated by visitors.
 With my female logic, I most liked the green can of “Cristal”.
 Here is info on the best beers in Cuba that Cubans themselves like most.

-And of course, the Cocktails
+And, of course, Cuban Cocktails

-If you like me love coconut, most probably your favorite cocktail will be Pina Colada.
+If you like me love coconut, most probably your favourite cocktail will be Pina Colada.
 Not to forget also the famous Mojito which goes particularly well to drink at sunset, when coolness is in the air and the tropical night had just begun.